balanced/balanced-ruby/README.md

 ####Test

-After generating executable files, make sure they are valid Ruby files by running `rspec scenarios/execute.rb`
+After generating executable files, make sure they are valid Ruby files by running `rspec scenarios/execute.rb` from the root directory

 ### Troubleshooting